khiajohnson/website/content/cv.md

 ⏳ Schwarz, N., Johnson, K. A., & Babel, M. (Submitted).
 Exploring the variable efficacy of Google speech-to-text with spontaneous bilingual speech in Cantonese and English.

 ⏳ Babel, M., Johnson, K. A., & Lloy, A. (Submitted).
 Bilingual talker discrimination with spontaneous speech.

+🔜 Babel, M., Johnson, K. A., & Sen, C. (2021, Accepted).
+Asymmetries in perceptual adjustments to non-canonical pronunciations.
+The 62nd Annual Meeting of the Pscyhonomic Society, New Orleans, LA, USA, November 4-7.

 🔜 Johnson, K. A., Soo, R., Lee, T. & Babel, M. (2021, Accepted).
 Cross-linguistic influence in spontaneous bilingual speech: Examining language dominance and usage patterns on the Cantonese n-l merger in Cantonese-English bilinguals.
-New Ways of Analyzing Variation 49, Austin, TX, USA.
+New Ways of Analyzing Variation 49, Austin, TX, USA, October 19-24.

 🔜 Johnson, K. A. (2021, Accepted).
 Leveraging the uniformity framework to examine crosslinguistic similarity for long-lag stops in spontaneous Cantonese-English bilingual speech.
 Interspeech 2021, Brno, Czechia, August 30-September 3.